 2) If, instead, that kind of dress doesn’t exist in your wardrobe, then reward yourself with that gift.
 You are a woman engaged in many roles, as a mother and a wife, as a worker and a friend and it is right to appreciate your work with what you like most.
 For every new purchase that gets into your closet, try to get out at least one item to choose among shoes, bags, accessories, clothes.
 Free the wardrobe from what is old to make room for what is new, without throwing anything away, but giving it to those who are in need, both friends and associations for charity.

 4) The most sustainable fashion is the recycled one, the one based on what has already been produced and therefore consider the opportunity of reusing clothes until the end of their days.
 Search online, in street markets and specialized shops, buy recycled clothes.
-Think about this question and look for the answer: what is more sustainable for environment and society, the vintage bag in real leather you inherited from your mom or the new bag in fake leather that you saw on a fashion magazine?
+Think about this question and look for the answer.
+What is more sustainable for the environment and society, the vintage bag in real leather you inherited from your mom or the new bag in fake leather that you saw in a fashion magazine?

 5) Clothes and outfits can also be rented.
 If you have to attend an event or a ceremony and are looking for something elegant and chic, which you will wear only and exclusively on that occasion, consider the possibility of renting.
 Online you will find interesting, much cheaper and more sustainable ideas.

 6) You can get information online about the brands you like most to find out if they produce sustainable garments.
-If you want to deepen your knowledge and are looking for sustainable brands, consult the database by GOTS, the most important standard for the sustainable production of clothing and textiles, which contains the list of certified brands.
+If you want to deepen your knowledge and are looking for sustainable brands, consult the database by GOTS.
+It is the most important standard for the sustainable production of clothing and textiles, which contains a list of certified brands.

 7) Read clothing labels before any purchase, try to understand what you are buying, where that product comes from and if it was made with respect for the environment and the workers.
 If the garment is GOTS certified you will have this certainty.